Fighting For Justice In The Workplace Since 1955

 Protecting Workers’ Rights

-If your employer is refusing to let you take unpaid leave, or has fired you for taking unpaid leave even though it was covered under the New Jersey Family Leave Act, speak with an employment attorney at Aiello Harris Abate, Law Group PC Our superior legal staff upholds your legal rights in a variety of circumstances.
+If your employer is refusing to let you take unpaid leave or has fired you for taking unpaid leave even though it was covered under the New Jersey Family Leave Act, speak with a New Jersey employment attorney at Aiello Harris Abate, Law Group PC.
+Our superior legal staff upholds your legal rights in various circumstances.

 New Jersey Family Leave Act: the Basics

-The New Jersey Family Leave Act (FLA), N.J.S.A.
-34:11B-1, does not allow an employee to take leave for his or her own serious medical condition, but it may be taken for:
+The New Jersey Family Leave Act (NJFMLA), N.J.S.A.
+34:11B-1, does not allow an employee to take leave for his or her serious medical condition, but it may be taken for:

 - The birth or adoption of a child, within a year after the birth or adoption placement.